infantopratik/slate/source/includes/_budgets.md

-group_id | yes | Identifier of the group for which the budgets need to be fetched description | yes | Description of the line item amount | yes | Amount to be budgeted for this line item budget_item_id | yes | Identifier of the budget item for which the line item has to be created line_item_type_id | yes | Identifier of the line type for which the line item has to be created
+group_id | yes | Identifier of the group for which the budgets need to be fetched description | yes | Description of the line item amount | yes | Amount to be budgeted for this line item budget_id | yes | Identifier of the budget for which the budget item has to to be created budget_item_id | yes | Identifier of the budget item for which the line item has to be created line_item_type_id | yes | Identifier of the line type for which the line item has to be created